AEGEE/MyAEGEE/README.md

 	```127.0.0.1 appserver.test my.appserver.test traefik.appserver.test portainer.appserver.test pgadmin.appserver.test```
 4. Save, and exit.

-For any troubleshoot, see [URL mapping advanced and troubleshoot](#Url-Mapping-advanced-and-troubleshoot).
+For any troubleshoot, see [advanced URL mapping and troubleshoot](#Advanced-Url-mapping-and-troubleshoot).

 Once set up the mapping, you can continue the installation:
 ```
 vagrant up
 ```

 You will have to wait for up to 20'.
-A message appears when the bootstrap completes, and you can check if it works in the ways described in the [usage section](#accessing-it).
+A message appears when the bootstrap completes, and you can check if it works in the ways described in the [Usage section](#accessing-it).

-## Url Mapping Advanced and troubleshoot
+## Advanced Url mapping and troubleshoot
 **MANUAL EDIT**
 You are encouraged to edit (a script will do it for you, read below) the `/etc/hosts` file on the _HOST_ machine (on windows: `C:\Windows\system32\drivers\etc\hosts`) to add the entry: